Beauty

 Dig deeper with Sebastian →

-The Philokalic tradition identifies the human person as a uniquely privileged icon of eternal beauty, making beauty the basis of theosis — the soul's assimilation to God.
+The Philokalia tradition identifies the human person as an icon of eternal beauty, grounding anthropology in an aesthetic-theological claim that beauty is the soul’s divine likeness.

 Coniaris, Anthony M., Philokalia: The Bible of Orthodox Spirituality, 1998supporting